Msuresh0961/Adaptive-SAT-Preparation-Tool/README.md

-# Gnosis
+# Adaptive SAT Prep Tool

-Gnosis is a SAT prep and quiz platform built to support both structured SAT practice and fast, low-pressure practice through Quick Quiz mode.
+This is a SAT prep and quiz platform built to support both structured SAT practice and fast, low-pressure practice through Quick Quiz mode.
 It combines a realistic test-taking experience with modern UI, AI-assisted question generation, and analytics-driven review.

 ## Features